sjmudd/mysql-rpm-builder/README.txt

 ~/rpmbuild/RPMS/<arch> and final src rpm should be found in ~/rpmbuild/SRPMS/.

-The build process will save logs in the ~/rpmbuild/SPECS directory, based off the build_environment name and build start time in UTC.
+The build process will save logs in the ~/log directory, based off the build_environment name and build start time in UTC.

-If successful the list of installed rpms required to peform the build is also recorded as this may change over time.
+If successful the list of installed rpms required to peform the build is also recorded as this may change over time or if the build fails it is useful to share with others in case the installed rpms are not correct.